weaveworks/weave-gitops-enterprise/docs/architecture/README.md

 #### Kubernetes Controllers

-About the kubernetes controllers the following statements are true:
+About the Kubernetes controllers the following statements are true:

 - They are built in golang which makes them instance highly-scalable due to its concurrency model.
 - Given the reconcile resources that usually require write operation or mutating state, they are generally vertically scalable except Flux that supports [horizontal scaling](https://fluxcd.io/flux/installation/configuration/sharding/)